MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 ## Enable Plan 1 at resource level

-Although we recommend that you enable the plan for an entire Azure subscription, you can enable Defender for Servers Plan 1 at resource level for specific machines.
+Although we recommend that you enable the plan for an entire Azure subscription, you can enable Defender for Servers Plan 1 at the resource level.
+Review [deployment scope options](plan-defender-for-servers-select-plan.md#decide-on-plan-scope) before you start.

-### Enable for a specific machine

-To turn Plan 1 on for a specific resource, use the Defender for Cloud REST API.[Pricings resource](/rest/api/defenderforcloud/pricings).

-### Enable for a resource group or based on resource tags

-Enable Plan 1 on a resource group or Azure resource tags as follows:
+### Enable Plan 1 for multiple machines

+You can enable Plan 1 for multiple machines based on a resource group or on a customizable resource tag.
+Use this option if you don't want to turn on a Defender for Servers plan for an entire subscription, or if Plan 2 is turned on for a subscription and you want some machines in the subscription to use Plan 1.

 1. [Download and save this file](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Powershell%20scripts/Defender%20for%20Servers%20on%20resource%20level) as a PowerShell file.
 1. Run the downloaded file.
 1. Customize as needed.
 Set pricing by **tag** or by **resource group**.
 1. Follow the rest of the onscreen instructions.

+### Enable Plan 1 for a specific machine

+Use this option if you don't want to turn on a Defender for Servers plan for an entire subscription, or if Plan 2 is turned on for a subscription and you want a specific machine in the subscription to use Plan 1.

+Use the Azure Resource Manager API [Pricings operation group](/rest/api/defenderforcloud/pricings).

+1. If you need to turn off the current plan setting for the machine, use the [Delete](/rest/api/defenderforcloud/pricings/delete?view=rest-defenderforcloud-2024-01-01&tabs=HTTP#delete-a-pricing-on-resource) property to delete the pricing configuration for the machine.
+1. To turn on Plan 1 for the machine, in [Update Pricings](/rest/api/defenderforcloud/pricings/update?tabs=HTTP#update-pricing-on-resource-(example-for-virtualmachines-plan)), use a PUT request to set the pricingTier property to *standard* and the subPlan to **P1**.

+## Disable plans

+### Disable a plan in a subscription

+Disable the Defender for Servers plan for a subscription as follows:

+1. In Defender for Cloud, select **Environment settings**.
+1. Toggle the plan switch to **Off**.

+> [!Note]
+> If you enabled Defender for Servers Plan 2 on a Log Analytics workspace, you need to disable it explicitly.
+> To do that, navigate to the plans page for the workspace and toggle the switch to **Off**.

+### Disable a plan for a group of machines

+1. [Download and save this file](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Powershell%20scripts/Defender%20for%20Servers%20on%20resource%20level) as a PowerShell file.
+1. Run the downloaded file.
+1. Customize as needed.
+Set pricing by **tag** or by **resource group**.
+1. Follow the rest of the onscreen instructions.

+### Disable a plan for a specific machine

+1. Use the [Delete](/rest/api/defenderforcloud/pricings/delete?view=rest-defenderforcloud-2024-01-01&tabs=HTTP#delete-a-pricing-on-resource) property to delete the current pricing configuration for the machine.
+1. In [Update Pricings](/rest/api/defenderforcloud/pricings/update?view=rest-defenderforcloud-2024-01-01&tabs=HTTP), use a PUT request to set the requires a PUT request setting the pricingTier property to *free*.

 ## Next steps